 Health and Safety Executive - advice, guidance, news, templates, tools, legislation and publications from Great Britain's independent regulator for work-related health, safety and illness.

-Acas - provides training on health and wellbeing at work, including mental health awareness training for employers.
+Acas training - provides training on health and wellbeing at work, including mental health awareness training for employers.

 Business in the Community - in partnership with Public Health England they have produced toolkits to support employers to improve mental health and wellbeing, and reduce the risk of suicide in the workplace.
 They have also worked with Public Health England and the Samaritans to develop a toolkit that advisers employers how to manage the aftermath of an employer suicide.